 Only resources can be placed in a special needs trust.
 A Medicaid beneficiary's income can be placed only in an income trust for Medicaid qualification purposes (also called a Miller Trust or Qualifying Income Trust); for more information, see our article on qualified income trusts for Medicaid.
 (But keep in mind that once income has been received, it becomes a resource the following month.
 The month after receipt, the month-old income can be placed in the first-party trust.)

-For more information, see our article on self-settled Medicaid trusts.
+For more information, see Nolo's article on self-settled Medicaid trusts.

 Another special purpose trust is a pooled trust (sometimes called a d4c trust).
 This trust, operated by a nonprofit organization, pools together the resources of many Medicaid beneficiaries, using what is called a “master trust” along with separate “sub-trusts,” or "sub-accounts," for each participating beneficiary.
 The advantage of this trust is that it does not have the same requirements as a first-party special needs trust and can be created by a Medicaid beneficiary (or applicant) regardless of age (meaning those over 65 can participate in a pooled trust).